 But what are video widgets you ask?
 Well, the video widgets contain all the code you need to add a video to your banner.
 All you need to do when designing a banner is drag and drop the widget onto your banner.
 Watch this 60 second video and see how easy it is to build video banner ads with Bannerflow:

 To put it mildly, using Bannerflow’s video widgets is a much better solution than manually coding a video banner.
 As well as being faster for building a single banner, using a creative management platform means exceptional scalability.
 Building an entire in-banner video campaign, of different sized banners, across devices, and markets, can take minutes, rather than days.

 Plus, use a CMP like Bannerflow and you can manage a campaign in real-time too, optimising your in-banner videos via analytics.
-You can find detailed guides on how to produce video banners in the Bannerflow knowledge base.

 Best practice for in-banner video ads